-During 2018, a significant portion of the capital assets constructed [or/and acquired] by the District were conveyed to other governmental entities.
+During 2019, a significant portion of the capital assets acquired by the District were conveyed to other governmental entities.
 The costs of all capital assets transferred to other governmental entities were removed from the District's financial records.
-There is a 20 year[s] warranty period on the capital assets conveyed to other governmental entities.
+There is a 20 year warranty period on the capital assets conveyed to other governmental entities.
 The District anticipates that the costs, if any, associated with the warranty will be insignificant.